scoresvideos

 • Text setting became more sophisticated, with music enhancing the meaning of sacred words

-• Development of specific a cappella forms like the and the
+• Development of specific a cappella forms like the motet and the mass cycle

 • Emergence of regional styles in sacred a cappella music